-requirements set forth in ICO/ICC 27001,2022 or requirements set forth in ISO/IEC 27001:2022, or equivalent standards.
-B.IS.3 Security Assurance The Supplier shall, either on-line or upon Governanc e request, provide documentation that verifies 6 independent assurance of the Supplier's information security management system through ISO/IEC 27001:2022 certifications, SOC2 Type 2 reports, C5, FedRAMP or equivalent evidence.
+Number Category Title Requirement B.IS.3 Security Assurance The Supplier shall, either on-line or upon Governance request, provide documentation that verifies independent assurance of the Supplier's information security management system through ISO/IEC 27001:2022 certifications, SOC2 Type 2 reports, C5, FedRAMP or equivalent evidence.
 The Supplier shall maintain the assurance at an equivalent or higher level throughout the duration of the Contract.
-B.IS.4 Security Security audit The Supplier shall ensure the security of the Governanc and security Service(s) through regular external and internal е testing security audits and security testing.
-If evidence obligation s - from the Supplier ́s security audits indicate the Regular need for sharing more detailed information with Security the customer, the Supplier shall provide Audits and specifications of the type, scope, and frequency Testing of the testing. resting of the testing.
-B.IS.5 Security Security audit The Supplier shall address issues identified in Governanc and security security audits or security tests that are relevant е testing to the Service(s) without undue delay and obligations - provide the Customer with a copy of the security Documentati audit or testing report upon request.
-In the event on and that the document contains Supplier Remediation Confidential information, then either a redacted version will be supplied or alternative evidence that the issue has been satisfactorily rectified. that the issue has been satisfactority rectified.
-B.IS.6 Security Access to The Supplier shall, either on-line or upon Governanc Security request, make available to the Customer е Documents relevant documents necessary to demonstrate compliance with the obligations laid down in the Contract.
-B.IS.7 Security Third Party The Supplier shall ensure that third parties (e.g., Governanc Security vendors, services, subcontractors, and software е Management providers) used in providing the Services to the - Security Customer under the Contract fulfil the security Requirement requirements, or substantially equivalent s security requirements, set out in this Contract. е - Security Requirement Customer under the Contract fulfil the security requirements, or substantially equivalent
+B.IS.4 Security Security audit The Supplier shall ensure the security of the Governance and security Service(s) through regular external and testing internal security audits and security testing.
+If obligation s - evidence from the Supplier ́s security audits Regular Security indicate the need for sharing more detailed Audits and information with the customer, the Supplier Testing shall provide specifications of the type, scope, and frequency of the testing.
+B.IS.5 Security Security audit The Supplier shall address issues identified in Governance and security security audits or security tests that are testing relevant to the Service(s) without undue delay obligations - and provide the Customer with a copy of the Documentation security audit or testing report upon request. and In the event that the document contains Remediation Supplier Confidential information, then either a redacted version will be supplied or alternative evidence that the issue has been satisfactorily rectified.
+B.IS.6 Security Access to The Supplier shall, either on-line or upon Governance Security request, make available to the Customer Documents relevant documents necessary to demonstrate compliance with the obligations laid down in the Contract.
+B.IS.7 Security Third Party The Supplier shall ensure that third parties Governance Security (e.g., vendors, services, subcontractors, and Management - software providers) used in providing the Security Services to the Customer under the Contract Requirements fulfil the security requirements, or substantially equivalent security requirements, set out in this Contract.